aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

        py.test -n6

-   If you are running this on a RedHat based OS you may come across this failure::
+   If you are running this on a RedHat-based OS you may come across this failure::

        OSError: libbz2.so.1.0: cannot open shared object file: No such file or directory